Finding Court Records in Connecticut

 It helps to understand how the Connecticut state court system works when you’re trying to find court records.
 The Connecticut trial court system consists of Superior Courts and Probate Courts.

 Superior Courts have general jurisdiction over all types of civil and criminal cases, and generally handle cases that are beyond the limited jurisdiction of Probate Courts.
-Some Superior Courts also have "special sessions" that are specialized court divisions for certain types of cases.
-Some special sessions handle cases for the entire state, including the Tax Session and the Child Protection Session.
+Some Superior Courts also have "special sessions" for certain types of cases.
+Some special sessions (Tax and Administrative Appeals Session, Child Protection Session, Land Use Litigation Docket, and Regional Family Trial Docket) handle cases for the entire state.

 Connecticut Superior CourtsSuperior Courts have general jurisdiction over all civil and criminal cases, and typically handle cases that are beyond the jurisdiction of Probate Courts.

 Superior Courts are organized geographically by Judicial District Courts, Geographical Area Courts, and Juvenile Matters.
 Most traffic cases, criminal arraignments, and code violations are heard in Geographical Area Courts.
 The location of the parties, transaction, injury, or crime determines which Judicial District Court or Geographical Area Court has jurisdiction.
 Small claims cases may also be heard in the Centralized Small Claims Court in Hartford, and other types of cases may also be heard in Special Sessions, such as Housing Session in Bridgeport, Hartford, New Britain, New Haven, Norwalk, or Waterbury.

 Superior Courts are also organized into divisions and special sessions by case type.
 Every Superior Court has court divisions for Civil, Criminal, Family/Juvenile cases.
 Special sessions handle certain types of cases; some special sessions are only available in some courts, while other special sessions serve the entire state from one location.